apple/GCGC/docs/setup.md

 # Setup

 This section explains how to locally install python3, jupyter notebook, and other needed python packages (such as matplotlib).
 Explanation assumes you are running macOS locally on BigSur.
 MacOS comes with python2 locally installed by default, but it is required to also install python3 for this tool.

+## Part 0 - Download this repository
+The project repository must be downloaded locally to run analyisis, and complete the setup tutorial.
+Download a local copy of this project by using the command  `git clone (repository url)`.

 ## Part 1 - Python 3
 The official documentation can be found here:  [Python setup MacOS](https://docs.python.org/3/using/mac.html) However, you are welcome to follow this guide.